CtrlK

 Workflow Clarity

-The workflow has a clear sequence (collect context → decide auto vs manual → create resource → modify code) but lacks explicit validation checkpoints.
-For an operation that modifies infrastructure and application code, there are no verification steps (e.g., confirm telemetry is flowing, validate Bicep template, test the instrumented app).
+The workflow has a reasonable sequence (collect context → decide auto vs manual → create resource → modify code), but lacks explicit validation checkpoints.
+For an operation that modifies infrastructure and application code, there are no verification steps (e.g., confirm resource creation succeeded, validate telemetry is flowing).
+The decision tree between auto-instrument and manual is clear, however.

 2 / 3